 Cucumbers do pose a choking risk, especially for smaller dogs.
 If you are going to give your dog cucumbers as treats, make sure that you cut them into bite-size pieces that are manageable for your dog to eat without choking.
 This is particularly important if you have a dog that tends to swallow without chewing.

-Yes, Dogs Can Eat Cucumbers Sometimes
+Yes, Dogs Can Eat Cucumbers in Moderation

-Yes, cucumbers are healthy and low in calories, but you can still get too much of a good thing.
+Yes, cucumbers are healthy and low in calories, but you can still give too much of a good thing.
 Don’t be afraid to give cucumber pieces to your dog, but don’t overdo it, especially if you are just introducing this food into his diet.
 Too much of any food, especially something new, can lead to stomach upset in dogs.